10 Films and TV Shows Like Squid Game on Netflix

 7. Alice in Borderland

-This new Japanese show was released along with “Squid Game’ on Netflix and became popular for striking similarities.
+Netflix released this new Japanese show along with “Squid Game’ on Netflix and became popular for striking similarities.
 Three friends meet casually in Tokyo on a fine sunny day.
 They try to run away from a police scuffle and end up hiding in the washroom at a metro station.
 Post a brief power cut, their phones stop working, and more surprisingly, the streets of Tokyo stand empty.
 With no one around, they see a sign that asks them to play a game.
 And thus begins their war for survival.

 The series was just renewed for a second, hence continuing the saga that has enthralled audiences across cultures.
 The writers do a tremendous job in creating a layered narrative that isn’t just about the protagonist group participating in games.
 The effort put in beyond structure and storytelling puts ‘Alice’ among the best dramas of 2021.